wmde/wikibase-release-pipeline/deploy/README.md

 Besides that, no further migrations are necessary.

-### From an existing Wikibase installation to Wikibase Suite
+### From an existing Wikibase installation to WBS Deployment Kit

 It is possible to migrate an existing Wikibase installation to WBS Deployment Kit.
 The general procedure is: